AWConant/marching-cubes/final_report.md

 ### *Andrew Conant and Oliver Newman*

-- What methods did you use (Shaders, CUDA, straight C++, others)?
-- What third party tools did you use, if any?
-- How do I compile run your program?
-Do I need any external data files?
-If so, where are they?
-- What where the primary features you implemented?
-- Is there anything missing that you wanted to add?

 ## Methods and Tools

 To implement the marching cubes algorithm and to render the scene that we